anishkutti/SSMSCopilot/README.md

 # Sql Server Management Studio 21 (SSMS) Integration with Copilot

-SQL Server Management Studio (SSMS) 21 Integration with Copilot marks a significant leap forward in developer productivity and intelligent database management.
+SQL Server Management Studio (SSMS) 21 Integration with Copilot marks a leap forward in developer productivity and intelligent database management.

+With Copilot embedded directly into SSMS, SQL developers can now leverage natural language prompts to generate T-SQL queries, optimize performance, and troubleshoot issues—all within their familiar development environment.

 <kbd>